RubyLearning/blog/content/post/2007/11/29/ruby-usage-trend-in-indian-cities.md

 ---
-title: "Ruby Usage Trend in Indian Cities"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-11-29"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-11-29
+layout: post
+title: Ruby Usage Trend in Indian Cities
 ---

 The [RubyLearning.com](http://rubylearning.com/) site has been active for some time now and the users of my site are normally people learning the Ruby programming language.<!--more--> For the last two years, I have been